owenjm/damidseq_pipeline/README.md

 The [bedGraph format](http://genome.ucsc.edu/goldenpath/help/bedgraph.html) is used by default.
 The pipeline script can output the final ratio files in [GFF format](http://www.ensembl.org/info/website/upload/gff.html) instead if the `--output_format=gff` command-line switch is used.

-### Visualising the DNA binding profiles
+## Visualising DNA binding profiles

 The bedgraph output files can be can viewed directly in genome browsers such as [IGV](http://www.broadinstitute.org/software/igv/).
 For publication-quality figures, we recommend [pyGenomeTracks](https://pygenometracks.readthedocs.io/).

-### Calling significant peaks from the data
+## Calling significant peaks from the data

 The [find_peaks](http://github.com/owenjm/find_peaks) software will process the output .gatc.bedgraph ratio file and call significant peaks present in the dataset.
 Please see the find_peaks page for more details.

-### Calling transcribed genes from RNA pol II datasets
+## Calling transcribed genes from RNA pol II datasets

 The [polii.gene.call](http://github.com/owenjm/polii.gene.call) Rscript will call transcribed genes (i.e. gene bodies with significantly enriched pol II occupancy) from the output .gatc.bedgraph file.
 Please see the polii.gene.call page for more details.

-### Other useful scripts and utilities

-A collection of useful R and Perl scripts for comparing and analysing DamID-seq data [is maintained here](http://github.com/owenjm/damid_misc).
+## Comparative protein binding, gene expression and chromatin accessibility analysis

+We should have a comprehensive downstream damidBind R package for downstream processing of protein binding, Pol II occupancy and CATaDa chromatin accessibility released shortly.
+Watch this space.

+# DamID, TaDa, FlyORF-TaDa, NanoDam and CATaDa

+No matter what flavour of DamID you're using, if there's a DNA Adenine Methylase enzyme involved, `damidseq_pipeline` is the tool to use.

+For every technique other than CATaDa, process your samples as per normal.

+For CATaDa, use `--catada` to generate chromatin accessibility coverage bedGraphs.

+# Reporting issues, feature requests, and bugs

+Please log these via the [damidseq_pipeline GitHub site](https://github.com/owenjm/damidseq_pipeline/).

+# DamID protocols and reagents

+For our latest lab protocol for Targeted DamID, advice and base plasmid files and sequences, please see our [dedicated page on TaDa](https://marshall-lab.org/tada) for more details.